 Close

-Yeast Two-hybrid (Y2H) Service
+Yeast Two-Hybrid (Y2H) Service

 Recognized as a reputable protein-protein interaction assay service provider, Creative Biolabs is committed to offering comprehensive yeast two-hybrid (Y2H) solutions, one of the most standardized in vivo approaches for protein-protein and interaction screening and validation, for the discovery or validation of new interactions.
 Both the GAL4 Y2H system for nucleoprotein interaction screening and the DUAL Y2H system for membrane protein interaction screening are available based on our optimized Y2H platform.